 Students may study religions ancillary to the studies of human history and development and various national, cultural, and ethnic groups.
 This study will give neither preferential nor derogatory treatment to any religion or religious belief.
 The inclusion of religious music, symbols, art, or writings during instruction or in school programs or performances may occur where the religious content has a historical and/or independent educational purpose consistent with the approved curriculum.
+A student may read the Bible or other religious material during free reading time or when self-selected and consistent with a classroom or course requirements.
 For additional information, please see Policy 2460.